nikhil-mk/f18/documentation/ImplementingASemanticCheck.md

 functions.
 The second is needed to determine whether to call them.

 ## Finding the source location
-Most semantic checks are implemented by walking the parse tree and performing analysis on the nodes they visit.
-My plan was to use this method.
-The relevant infrastructure for walking the parse tree for semantic checking is implemented in the files .../lib/semantics/semantics.[cc,h].
-I was familiar with this framework from my experience implementing other semantic checks.

 The source code location information that I'd need for the error message must come from the parse tree.
 I looked in the file .../lib/parser/parse-tree.h and determined that a `struct Expr` contained source location information since